XanderBert/xanderbert.github.io/_posts/UnrealEngine/2025-04-14-BetterDataAssets.md

 ## Creating a Cusotm asset for it

 ### Blueprint Wrapper
+Our Blueprint wrapper will be the Instanced blueprint that will be created that is wrapped around our `MyDataObject`.

+This also goes in the runtime module

 ``` c++
 //Class used to wrap our UMyDataObject with
 UCLASS(BlueprintType, Blueprintable, EditInlineNew, CollapseCategories, NotPlaceable, meta = (DontUseGenericSpawnObject, DataOnly))